Electricity is all around us.

-- small LED light (you can buy this or get it from an old Christmas string light decoration.
-I got mine from this flashlight keychain)
+- small LED light (you can buy a single LED bulb or get one from an old Christmas string light decoration)

 - 2 small button batteries